thejasvibr/thejasvibr.github.io/cv/index.md

 * English (C2), German (B1-B2), Kannada (B1), Hindi (B1), Bahasa Indonesia (A2)

 ### Scholarships/grants awarded
+* **Medium grant at the Centre for the Advanced Study of Collective Behaviour** : one year postdoc grant
 * **August 2019: Google Cloud Platform Research Credits award​** : a $1000 grant that provides access to Google's cloud computing facilities to execute and analyse data from the simulations in Beleyur & Goerlitz 2019.